 Consumers can save an average of 3 percent off their energy bill for every degree the thermostat is set back, according to Energy Star, a government-backed program helping protect the environment through superior energy efficiency.
 They provide a savings calculator on their website to better estimate how much can be saved by using a programmable thermostat.

 Many programmable thermostats have the option of setting more than one schedule per day, one for daytime and one for nighttime.
 Depending on the model, there are also modes that return the system to a more comfortable temperature half an hour to an hour before the user would be waking up in the morning, returning home during the day or coming into the office.

 “Individual comfort level, the home’s insulation, the type of heating and cooling system and the climate are some of the factors that determine the effectiveness and actual amount saved,” explains Carini, who services and installs furnaces and whole house air conditioning in San Diego.

 He cautions that a programmable thermostat does not offer benefits for every situation.
 They are ideal for individuals and families who are away from home during set periods of time throughout the week, such as away at work or school, or businesses that only need their HVAC system for a portion of the day.
 Individuals, families or businesses who are at home or work all day and want a constant temperature throughout the day will not save as much energy using a programmable thermostat.

-A Carini Heating and Air Conditioning professional can ensure proper installation and operation of the heating and cooling system.
+A Carini Heating, Air and Plumbing professional can ensure proper installation and operation of the heating and cooling system.
 Because there are so many thermostat options, and not all of them are compatible with certain heating and cooling systems, Carini recommends talking to one of his HVAC contractors before selecting the unit.